 During the 360 contact hours in the project, the student builds and broadens their quality improvement experiences and leadership.
 The project/initiative provides an opportunity to demonstrate application-level learning in the change process, synthesizing evidence, and planning for implementation of evidence into practice.
 Practicum activities are not a restudy of basic APRN skills.
-Clinical project hours do not include time spent on assignments for any other coursework.
+Clinical project hours do not include time spent on assignments for any other courses not included within the Clinical courses.
+Students may only accrue clinical hours within the following courses: PC739, PC740, PC743, PC744.